trema/trema-edge/README.md

 ## Required Packages

-This repository has only been tested with ruby 2.0.0 and rvm program for easy installation of ruby 2.0.0. will not work with 1.8.x.
-We recommend installation of the
+This repository has only been tested with ruby 2.0.0 (maybe with 1.9.3) and will not work with 1.8.x.
+We recommend installation of the rvm program for easy installation of ruby 2.0.0.

-## Build trema
+## Build Trema

+    % bundle install
     % rake